Infinage/DSA/views/study/striver-A2Z/09-binary-search.ipynb.md

         l2 = nums2[mid2 - 1] if mid2 > 0 else -math.inf
         r1 = nums1[mid1] if mid1 < N1 else math.inf
         r2 = nums2[mid2] if mid2 < N2 else math.inf

         if l1 <= r2 and l2 <= r1:
             if N % 2 == 0:
                 return (max(l1, l2) + min(r1, r2)) / 2
             else:
                 return max(l1, l2)

+        # Smaller array is not centered, arr1 is on the left part
         elif l1 > r2:
             high = mid1 - 1

+        # (l2 > r1) Larger array is not centered, arr2 is on the right part (arr1 is on the left part)
         else:
             low = mid1 + 1